 Asian Pacific Heritage Month Videos – featuring nonfamous Afro-Latinx people

 Additionally, you could use these videos below as Para Empezar bell ringers during May for Asian Pacific Islanders Month.
 Or use them as a part of an entire lesson on Asian-Latinos.
-These are videos I would use with high schoolers, but as always preview to make sure it fits your school and level of students.
+These are videos I would use with high schoolers, but as always preview them to make sure it fits your school and level of students.
 You could use these AAPI videos as a part of activities for Asian Heritage Month, or at any time to show the diversity of the Spanish-speaking world.

 What is it like being Asian-Latino Video – Video in English